01 of 10

 Try a Subtle Gray Accent for a Beach-Inspired Kitchen

 If you love beach-inspired decorating you don't have to take the theme too literally.
 Clean lines and warm organic neutrals like sand and gray, can help you effortlessly create a beach-inspired space.
 The secret to a contemporary beach kitchen is to keep your colors neutral and your design simple.
 KraftMaid's Gray High Gloss Foil kitchen cabinetry has just the right amount of gray to balance the warm neutrals.
 Adding accents of soft blue or green to your neutral kitchen can help you create a serene space for cooking and entertaining.Continue to 4 of 10 below.

 Charcoal Gray is a Glamorous Kitchen Choice

 If you love the look of a glamorous show-stopper kitchen, then rich charcoal gray cabinetry or wall color can be the perfect choice for you.
-Rich kitchen color palettes are enhanced with glamorous fixtures and lighting, like sparkling chandeliers and hardware.
-If you keep your surfaces and layout simple, you can add a few over-the-top accents like chandeliers and sconces.
+If you keep surfaces and layout simple, you can add a few over-the-top accents like chandeliers and sconces.
 The key to a glamorous space is simplicity and sparkle.
-You'll want to keep your color scheme simple with a predominant color like gray, and accents of white.Continue to 5 of 10 below.
+You'll want to keep a classic color scheme with a predominant color like gray and accents of white.Continue to 5 of 10 below.

 05 of 10